insure logo

 • Do switch if you are near the end of your policy term and find a cheaper rate from another insurer.
 If you switch insurance companies after an accident, timing should be considered.
 In most cases, you should avoid making any changes on the same day as an accident.
 This may be a red flag for insurers and could lead them to look more carefully into your driving record and other risk factors.
 That could eventually lead them to decline to offer you coverage.
 Additionally, insurers can see your claims and accident history through a CLUE report, so they will be aware of anything that happened within the last seven years.
 Most experts recommend waiting until after the claim process is well underway before switching insurers.

-Can I switch insurers during an open claim or in the middle of a claim?
+Can I switch insurers during an open claim?

-You can change your car insurance company even with an open claim for an accident, though it’s not ideal because you’ll have to work with two insurers until your claim is finally settled.
+You can change your car insurance company even with an open claim for an accident, although it’s not ideal because you’ll have to work with two insurers until your claim is finally settled.

 Suppose you switch car insurance companies after the accident.
 In that case, you’ll need to continue cooperating with your old insurer to settle outstanding claims while also getting a policy with a new insurer.